 (The colorful and fairly powerful export dialog)

 Affinity Photo is the new powerhouse for photographers and total value for money.
 It has a steep learning curve but once the basics are understood most of the things come naturally.
 Thankfully the company has provided good enough documentation in the form of videos which have made learning very easy.
-Recently Serif has also announced an iPad version of their software.
+Recently Serif has also announced an iPad version of its software.

 Affinity Photo is the best image editing software in my opinion as of now.
-The fluidity and smoothness of its workings even beats the programs which are considered the standard in photo-editing.
+The fluidity and smoothness of its workings even beat the programs which are considered the standard in photo-editing.
 Affinity Photo has got the things implemented properly right from the start!

-Get your Affinity Photo : Affinity
+Get your Affinity Photo: Affinity

 The company also makes some other software as well.
 Be sure to click on Affinity Photo if that is what you intend to download.